hotforfeature/origami/README.md

 ### Import

-Import the `PolymerModule` from Origami into the app's main module and enable custom element schema support.
-That's it!
+Import `PolymerModule.forRoot()` from Origami into the app's main module.
+You may import `PolymerModule` in additional separate modules, but it is not necessary.
+Make sure you only import `PolymerModule.forRoot()` once and at the highest module level!

+Next, we need to tell Angular not to worry about these custom elements and properties it doesn't know about.
+We do that by adding `schema: [CUSTOM_ELEMENTS_SCHEMA]` to our modules.

 Optionally, the app can import selectors from Origami for Polymer's collections.
 This is highly recommended (+10 to sanity), but is not required.

+> Collections are extremely light and slim modules.
+All they do is automatically apply [emitChanges] and [ironControl] to known Polymer elements.

 ```ts
 import { NgModule, CUSTOM_ELEMENTS_SCHEMA } from '@angular/core';